LSSTDESC/rubin_globus_compute/globus_configuration/compute_functions/README.md

 python run_function.py
 ```

-If successful, this should return the output of the commands ran within the running container.
-In particular, the last command (`command -v python`) should return the executable from the LSST environment(`/opt/lsst/software/stack/conda/envs/lsst-scipipe-10.0.0/bin/python`).
+If successful, this should return the output of the commands ran within the container (see `register_test_function.py`).
+In particular, the last command (`command -v python`) should return the executable from the LSST environment (`/opt/lsst/software/stack/conda/envs/lsst-scipipe-10.0.0/bin/python`).